252-0846-AAL Computer Science II

 Secondary goals are an algorithmic computational thinking, undestanding the possibilities and limits of programming and to impart the way of thinking of a computer scientist.

 More generally, formal thinking and the need for abstraction and importance of appropriate modelling capabilities will be motivated.
 The course emphasizes applied computer science.
-Concrete topics are complexity of algorithms, divide and conquer-principles, recursion, sort- and search-algorithms, backtracking, data structures (lists, stacks, queues, trees) and data management with lists and tables in relational data bases.
+Concrete topics are complexity of algorithms, divide and conquer-principles, recursion, sort- and search-algorithms, backtracking, data structures (lists, stacks, queues, trees) and data management in relational data bases.

 |Lecture notes||The slides will be available for download on the course home page.|